802.11r BSS Fast Transition

 no shutdown

-The following command can be used to monitor 802.11r Fast Transition:
+These commands can be used to monitor 802.11r Fast Transition:

 Command Description

-show wlan name wlan-name
+show WLAN name WLAN-name

 Displays a summary of the configured parameters on the WLAN.